Too big to fail: Too big to fail tax

-Economist Willem Buiter proposes a tax to internalize the massive costs inflicted by "too big to fail" institution.
+Economist Willem Buiter proposes a tax to internalize the massive costs inflicted by a "too big to fail" institution.
 "When size creates externalities, do what you would do with any negative externality: tax it.
 The other way to limit size is to tax size.
 This can be done through capital requirements that are progressive in the size of the business (as measured by value added, the size of the balance sheet or some other metric).
 Such measures for preventing the New Darwinism of the survival of the fittest and the politically best connected should be distinguished from regulatory interventions based on the narrow leverage ratio aimed at regulating risk (regardless of size, except for a de minimis lower limit)."

 Monitoring

-On November 16, 2021, a policy research and development entity, called the Financial Stability Board, released a list of 32 banks worldwide that they considered "systemically important financial institutions"—financial organizations whose size and role meant that any failure could cause serious systemic problems.
+The Financial Stability Board, a policy research and development entity, releases an annual list of banks worldwide that are considered "systemically important financial institutions"—financial organizations whose size and role mean that any failure could cause serious systemic problems.
+As of 2022, these are: